hbctraining/variant_analysis/lessons/05_alignment_QC.md

 </details>

 ### Submitting scripts for MultiQC
-Like the previous step, we will need to check to ensure that the previous `Picard` step for collecting metrics for each sample is down before we can submit this script.
+Like the previous step, we will need to check to ensure that the previous `Picard` step for collecting metrics for each sample is done before we can submit this script.
 To do this, we will check out `squeue`:

 ```
 squeue -u $USER